 An artist works on a poster display of finalists for the Hilary Weston Writers’ Trust nonfiction award at the Oct.
 6 gala in Toronto.
 Juan Opitz photo

-A display of finalists for the 2015 Hilary Weston Writers’ Trust nonfiction award.
+A display of finalists for the 2015 Hilary Weston Writers’ Trust Prize.
 (Juan Opitz photo)

-Finalist for the Hilary Weston Writers’ Trust Award for Nonfiction
+Finalist for the Hilary Weston Writers’ Trust Prize for Nonfiction

-Winner of the Chicago Writers Association’s 2015 Book of the Year Award
+The Chicago Writers Association’s 2015 Book of the Year